api3dao/operations-deprecated/README.md

 ### `/data/apis/{oisTitle}`

-Hosts integration and deployment data about a specific API.
+Hosts API integration, deployment and service-related data about a specific API.
 The contents of this directory should refer to the first-party deployment, i.e., do not push your third-party deployment data here.
 If you really have to, you can create a separate directory (e.g., `/data/apis/test-{oisTitle}`).

 **All files merged to `main` must have been reviewed and tested.**